LLNL/Silo/docs/intro.md

 With these features, aparallel application can easily divide its processors into N groups and write a separate Silo file for each group.

 Within a group, each processor in the group writes to its own directory within the Silo file.
-One and only one processor has write access to the group’s Silo file at any one time.
+One and only one processor has write access to the group's Silo file at any one time.
 So, I/O is serial within a group.
 However, because each group has a separate Silo file to write to, each group has one processor writing concurrently with other processors from other groups.
 So, I/O is parallel across groups.

-After all processors have created all their individual objects in various directories within the each group’s Silo file, one processor is designated to write multi-block objects.
+After all processors have created all their individual objects in various directories within the each group's Silo file, one processor is designated to write multi-block objects.
 The multi-block objects serve as an assembly of the names of all the individual objects written from various processors.

 When N, the number of processor groups, is equal to one, I/O is effectively serial.